Tibet Nature Tour

 In Nepalese Name: Sagarmatha;

-In 19th century, British surveyors given name: Peak XV
+In the 19th century, a British surveyor named: Peak XV

 International Name: Mount.
 Everest, which was named after Sir George Everest.